 Danish.
 In a review of a new Danish translation of Orosius’s fifth-century masterpiece, History Against the Pagans, I look at the templates we use to make sense of history: the circle, the pendulum, the ladder, the downward slope.
 The template that Orosius pioneered with groundbreaking conviction remains the most prevalent today: a smoothly upward-curving line.
 In Orosius’s Christian retelling of universal history, we find the massively influential proposition that, however slowly and unevenly, the world is getting better year by year.

-“Jamreoptimisten fra Braga” (“The pessoptimist from Braga”), Weekendavisen (June 2021).
+“Jamreoptimisten fra Braga” (“The pessoptimist from Braga”), Weekendavisen (11 June 2021).
+Link.